 This course are given in the August block (08).

 BSc in Plant Science.

-Plant production of food and feed, nationally and globally.
-Important cultivated plants, their uses and the quality of plant products.
-Production systems and management practiceds.
-Important landscape plants and plants for urban greeneries.
+Plants for food and feed, ornamental plants, landscape plants and for urban greeneries.
+Important groups of cultivated plants, their uses and adaptations to environments, quality of plant products.
+Prinsipals for production in fields and in regulated climate (as greenhouse), including urban agriculture.
 Introductions to main diciplines in plant science, as soil science, plant protection, plant breeding and plant propagation.

 The course shall give basic knowledge and motivate students for further studies in plant sciences.
-The students shall acquire an overview of plant production for food, fodder, ornaments and recreation.
-They are to be familiar with the most important cultivated plants and plants used in urban greeneries, and the most important principles in agriculture and horticulture.
+The students shall acquire an overview of plant production in field and greenhouses, including urban agriculture.
+They are to be familiar with the most important cultivated plants and plants used in urban greeneries and for landscaping, and the main terms used within plant production.

 Lectures in field, exercises, demonstrations, excursions, and some overview lectures.
-Production of reports from student experiments, (max 3)
+Writing of reports from student experiments.
+Group work with presentation.

 Web-support and academic guidance from teachers.